pedrobarrostech/karma-mocha-chai-supertest-sinon-starter/README.md

 # karma-mocha-chai-supertest-sinon-starter

-Karmer runner with Mocha, Chai, Sinon e Supertest and allows you to test ES6 (with Browserify and Babel)
+Karmer runner with Mocha, Chai, Sinon and Supertest and allows you to test ES6 (with Browserify and Babel)

 ## Clone the repo: